Sovereign Awards – Eligibility, Selection, and Distribution Guidelines

 - Champion Older Male on the Main Track

 - Champion Older Female on the Main Track

 - Champion Male Sprinter

 - Champion Female Sprinter

-To be eligible to receive a Sovereign Award in these divisional categories a horse must race in Canada at least two times as a two year old and three times for all horses 3 year old and up, during the year in which the Award is earned.
+To be eligible to receive a Sovereign Award in these divisional categories, a horse must race in Canada at least two times as a two-year old and three times for all horses three-years old and up, during the year in which the Award is earned.
 This rule applies to both Canadian-bred and foreign-bred horses.